This is a collaborative post.

-We have a driving holiday to be booked for August, we’re only waiting for some school news to finalise it.
+We have a driving holiday to be booked for next summer.
 Our plan is to drive from London to Brittany – and maybe pop down to Disneyland too.
 Planning a long car journey requires a lot of planning if you’re having 2 small children aboard.
 The stops, the entertainment, the food, the snacks, the nap times, just to mention a few.
 And plan B too, what if there is a traffic jam on the way, if they urgently need the toilet, or simply they just don’t want to sit in the car seat – as our little girl often feels like.
 Of course you can’t plan for EVERYTHING, but you still do your best to make sure everything goes smoothly.

 Preparing the car for the journey

 Of course, it’s also very important, that the family car is ready for the long drive.
 The last thing you want is, that the car fails you, so better make sure, that it’s in its best form.
 I have put together a checklist, containing all the important points.

 Find a reliable and approved centre and just get it done.
 A few weeks before the holiday preferably, so if there’s anything which needs to fixed, you still have time to do that.
 And since you’re doing an MOT check, you might want to check the tyres, the coolant and the air conditioning too.

 Make sure the seats are still the right size and comfortable enough if you are going on a long journey.